code4it-dev/c4it-hugo/content/article/2023/105-working-with-zip-files/index.md

 | Smallest          | 344756              | 344                | 17,339,881,242 | 17,339,883,520       |
 | No Compression    | 42521               | 42                 | 17,497,652,162 | 17,497,653,248       |

-We can see a bunch weird things:
+We can see a bunch of weird things:

 - Fastest compression generates a smaller file than Smallest compression.
 - Fastest compression is way slower than Smallest compression.
 - Optimal lies in the middle.

-This is to say: don't trust the names; always benchmark the parts where you need performance, even with a test as simple as this.
+This is to say: don't trust the names; **remember to benchmark the parts where you need performance**, even with a test as simple as this.

 ## Wrapping up

 This was a quick article about one specific class in the .NET ecosystem.

-As we saw, even though the class is simple and it's all about 3 methods, there are some things you should keep in mind before using this class in your code.
+As we saw, even though the class is simple and it's all about three methods, there are some things you should keep in mind before using this class in your code.

 I hope you enjoyed this article!
 Let's keep in touch on [Twitter](https://twitter.com/BelloneDavide) or [LinkedIn](https://www.linkedin.com/in/BelloneDavide/)! 🤜🤛

 Happy coding!

 🐧

-[ ] Titoli
-[ ] Frontmatter
-[ ] Rinomina immagini
-[ ] Alt Text per immagini
-[ ] Grammatica
-[ ] Bold/Italics
-[ ] Nome cartella e slug devono combaciare
-[ ] Immagine di copertina
-[ ] Rimuovi secrets dalle immagini
-[ ] Pulizia formattazione
-[ ] Controlla se ASP.NET Core oppure .NET
-[ ] Metti la giusta OgTitle
-[ ] Fai resize della immagine di copertina